-Everyday in Dallas County, over 97,000 children are left alone to care for themselves between the hours of 3-6 p.m.
+Everyday in Dallas County, 100,000 children are left alone to care for themselves between the hours of 3-6 p.m.
 Far too often, kids left alone fall prey to negative behaviors with large societal consequences and become another negative statistic.
 85% of juvenile defenders are illiterate, and the number of Dallas high school dropouts exacerbates this local challenge – over 5,000 students in Dallas County drop out each year.
 Furthermore, studies show that an overwhelming 1 in 3 Dallas County fourth graders do not read at a level on track for college readiness.
 Consequently, these struggling readers are four times more likely to drop out of high school than are proficient readers.
 Finally, by the year 2030, it is estimated that the number of functionally illiterate adults in Dallas County will reach 1 million, with this number outpacing population growth.
 It is obvious that illiteracy is increasingly becoming a challenge that requires a highly relational, long-term course of action.

 New Horizons of North Texas is a nonprofit organization dedicated to helping at-risk children and teens growing up in environments of poverty, academic failure, and hopelessness.
 As a result, we are on a mission to tell kids a different story!